gauresh10/Automatic_Tracking_and_targeting/README.md

 Steps:
 -----------------------
 1. Make sure haar cascade file is there in the folder containing processing code
-2. Burn arduino codes(.INO) on the uno board.
+2. Burn arduino codes(.INO) onto the uno board.
 3. Open the processing code and follow the instructions mentioned in the .pde processing file.
-4. Calibrate the pan and tilt mechanism to point at centre position.
+4. Calibrate the pan and tilt mechanism to point at center position.
-5. Make changes in "//change here" comment to increase the accuracy and more segmentation.
+5. Make changes in "//change here" comment to increase the accuracy and hence more segmentation.
-6. Nominal stepsize is kept at value 5, but it can be changed to higher values, for fast rotation of pan and tilt               mechanism.
+6. Nominal stepsize has value 5, but it can be increased to higher values for fast movement of pan and tilt
+   mechanism.
-7. Thats all folks, now try the code and please feel free to make changes and also suggest some alternate routes.
+7. Thats all folks, now try the code and please feel free to suggest some accountable changes.

 Building the Turret Frame